 Fortran indexing is 1-based.
 We are happy to support zero-based indexing when necessary, but we retain "Phase 1" for backward compatibility.

 We celebrate Phase 1 primarily during daylight savings time.
 In the colder months, aka daylight spending time, we have Phase 1, but we agree to set its duration to zero.

 What is the 15-minute rule?

 We will wait at most 15 minutes for a table for Phase 2.

 Who are these people and their initials?

-See "About: Who".
+See "The Participants."
 We use initials to protect privacy.
 Also, to sound like world-weary Russian novelists.

 Why do you alliterate so much?
 It's annoying!

 According to Authors Craft, "Alliterative sounds create rhythm and mood and can have particular connotations.
 For example, repetition of the "s" sound often suggests a snake-like quality, implying slyness and danger."
 So basically, we do it to sound sly and dangerous.